vmware-samples/euc-samples/Intelligence-Samples/Custom Connectors/CarbonBlack/README.md

    - **Policy ID** parameter - New Policy ID to apply to the device.

-**API Key Permission required:**  The API Key must be assigned to a custom role with permission to update device polivy.
+**API Key permission required:**  The API Key must be assigned to a custom role with permission to update device polivy.

 *Custom Access Level* - More information on Custom Access Level role and permissions to execute [Device Quarantine and Update Poicy Actions](https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/devices-api/#device-actions).